quintype/malibu/tutorial/implementing-a-design-system.md

 export default CardMolecule;
 ```

-The above Molecule should look something like this
+The above molecule should look something like this

 ![Card Molecule]({{"images/card-molecule.png" | absolute_url}})